zevv/bucklespring/README.md

 ### Windows

+(The windows build is currently broken, it seems that switching from freelut to alure broke windows, I might fix this one day...)

 For windows the binary is provided in `buckle.exe`.
 To run on windows, make sure to first install OpenAL from the official package at https://www.openal.org/downloads/.